sonatype/nxrm3-ha-repository/nxrm-ha/README.md

           --member "serviceAccount:<your-project-id>.svc.id.goog[<your-namespace>/<your-k8s-service-account>]"
         ```
    * 2.f
-        Annotate the Kubernetes Service Account:
+        (Optional) Annotate the Kubernetes Service Account:

         ```
             kubectl annotate serviceaccount <your-k8s-service-account> \
             --namespace <your-namespace> \
             iam.gke.io/gcp-service-account=<your-gsa-name>@<your-project-id>.iam.gserviceaccount.com
         ```
+        This step is optional - you may annotate the service account in `values.yaml` of the helm chart.
+        For more information, see [Enable service account](#enable-service-account).

 3. Deploy Your Application: